Things to Do at University: The Student Bucket List

 Apply for a scholarship or grant

 Most go under-applied.
-You won't get ones you don't apply for.
+You will not get ones you do not apply for.

-Read one book per term that has nothing to do with your course
+Read one book per term unrelated to your course

 Attend an industry event or employer talk on campus

-Free insight into what jobs actually look like β and who's doing the hiring
+Free insight into what jobs actually look like and who is doing the hiring

 Use your university library properly